Understanding Evil-GPT on TryHackMe

 Generated Command: cat flag.txt

-Error: "No such file or directory" (incorrect path or context).
+Error: "No such file or directory" (incorrect path due to AI filtering).

 Request: cd /root or Change directory to /root